 DisruptED featured speakers from all around North America to speak about different facets of modern education and the future of work, which is getting more and more disrupted by new technology.
 Many of the speakers mentioned VR in their talks, which made our booth a hot-spot on the show floor.

 Overall, the reaction to our wares was positive, and we got some great feedback to improve the things we build, and we got some new ideas to create new experiences.

 The third stop on our Conference tour was the Construction Safety Association of Manitoba (CSAM) safety conference, which was our biggest event so far this year.
 BSD has worked closely with the construction industry ever since the company was established four years ago, and we have multiple clients who attended the event.

 The Power Tools VR app is meant to be a component of a training course which teaches you how to use a variety of power tools, such as drills and saws.
 The CSAM conference was the first time that we showed Power Tools VR to the public and the reaction we got from those who tried it was very positive.
 We spoke to far more people about the concept of teaching you how to use tools than the number of people who tried it.
 But the people who donned the headset saw the value in learning through VR.

-Our client, LevelUP Manitoba, also had a significant presence at the CSAM conference.
+Our client, Safe Workers of Tomorrow, also had a significant presence at the CSAM conference.
 The company rented a large booth in one corner of the show floor, and it was allowing anyone interested in trying the game, and the company representatives couldn’t be happier with the response from the people who stopped by for a visit.

 We also launched a new product at the CSAM conference.
 The Construction Safety Association of Manitoba commissioned Bit Space Development for an analytics tool, which we call Indicator Dashboard.
 CSAM and BSD have worked together for more than a year to put Indicator together, and we debuted the tool at the end of this year’s event.